-\question{1. \qone} The incumbent companies currently have strong network effects that outweigh any incentives to interoperate.
-Apple can also bundle goods in a way that incentivizes exclusivity.
-The fact that iMessage is only available on iPhones and is not fully interoperable with messaging from Android (and other) phones incentivizes users to switch to iPhones.
-These incentives lead companies to simply avoid full interoperation, rather than to enact other punitive or exclusionary measures on competitors.
-Companies' outsized power in this context is enough to put them in positions of market dominance.
+\question{1. \qone} The incumbent companies currently appear to enjoy benefits from locking in users to their platforms (`network effects'~\cite{JULLIEN2021485}), which likely outweigh incentives to interoperate.\footnote{This appears likely from the companies' resistance to recent interoperability mandates; see also, e.g.,~\cite{GARCIASWARTZ2019110} for an empirical perspective.} Apple can also bundle goods in a way that incentivizes exclusivity.
+The fact that iMessage is only available on iPhones and is not fully interoperable with messaging from Android phones~\cite{apple_bubbles} may further incentivize users to switch to iPhones.
+These incentives may lead companies to avoid full interoperation, rather than to enact exclusionary measures on competitors.

-\question{2. \qtwo} Interoperation is generally not economically advantageous for the companies being asked to interoperate.
-For WhatsApp, opening up a closed system is not only an engineering challenge; but it also means losing existing network effects.
-In the case of iMessage, extending functionality, including encryption, will be an engineering task and will remove an incentive for Android users to switch to iPhones.
-Here, however, there are also security arguments in the other direction: encrypting iMessage communications to/from Androids will better protect iMessage users.
-This is a interesting example of a company apparently eschewing security in favor of other economic incentives, yet at the same time framing some of their arguments for doing so as security arguments.
-This suggests that the utility and security of users is less important than exerting pressure on non-iPhone users to switch.
+\question{2. \qtwo} In many cases, interoperation may not be economically advantageous for the companies being asked to interoperate, as discussed above.
+For WhatsApp, opening up a closed system is not only an engineering challenge; it also means losing existing network effects.
+For iMessage, extensions to support full interoperation, including encryption, will be an engineering task and will remove an incentive for Android users to switch to iPhones.
+Here, however, there are also security arguments in the other direction: encrypting iMessage communications to/from Android better protects iMessage users.
+This is an interesting example of a company apparently eschewing security in favor of other economic incentives, yet at the same time framing some of their arguments for doing so as security arguments.

-\question{3. \qthree} Although Meta already uses the Signal Protocol for WhatsApp, there is still a substantial amount of engineering to make sure that interoperation is secure.
+\question{3. \qthree} Although Meta's messaging apps already build on the Signal Protocol for WhatsApp, there is still a substantial amount of engineering to make sure that interoperation is secure.
 The Signal protocol is a centralized server design, the predominant paradigm in encrypted messaging, and Meta has also made some modifications to the Signal protocol in WhatsApp \cite{meta_interop}.
-For Apple, some of the changes that are necessary for interoperation are simpler (such as the bubble color) whereas some are more complicated (such as encryption).
-In both cases, using community standards -- such as Signal or Messaging Layer Security (MLS) -- could achieve strong security for users as well as easier interoperation in the future.
+For Apple, some of the changes that are necessary for interoperation are simpler (such as chat bubble color~\cite{apple_bubbles}) whereas some are more complicated (such as encryption).
+In both cases, using community standards---such as Messaging Layer Security (MLS)---might achieve strong security for users and easier interoperation in the future.